The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

 powerful ways to flip samples

 I recommend slicing up your melody on chord changes and rearranging the chords.
 You could also add even more slices like Slicexdoes, and add a cut on essentially every note.
+It is really going to help you in that.

 I’ve cut this melody into pieces, rearranged it, and now it sounds a lot different: